KQM-git/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 | 1GU | 0.625GU |
 | 2GU | 1.25GU |

-> An enemy affected by Amber’s Charged Shot has 2GU Pyro.
-Using Kaeya’s E \(2GU Cryo\) only removes 1GU of Pyro because weak melt occurs when the trigger is Cryo.
+> An enemy affected by Amber’s Charged Shot has 2B Pyro.
+Using Kaeya’s E \(2B Cryo\) only removes 1.25GU Pyro because weak melt occurs when the trigger is Cryo.

 Strong amping elemental triggers have a 2.5x modifier.